-In terms of these basic regional units, an (economic) city is formally defined to be an Urban Employment Area (UEA), as proposed originally by Kanemoto and Tokuoka [9].
-Each UEA is designed to be an urban area of Japan that is comparable to a Core Based Statistical Area (CBSA) in the US.18 Hence each UEA consists of a core set of municipalities designated as its business district (BD) together with a set of suburban municipalities from which workers commute toward the BD.
-Following Kanemoto and Tokuoka [9], UEAs are constructed as aggregations of municipalities by a recursive procedure that is detailed in Mori et al.[13].19
+City Data.
+In terms of these basic regional units, an (economic) city is formally defined to be an Urban Employment Area (UEA), as proposed originally by Kanemoto and Tokuoka (2002).
+Each UEA is designed to be an urban area of Japan that is comparable to a Core Based Statistical Area (CBSA) in the United States.19 Hence each UEA consists of a core set of municipalities designated as its business district (BD) together with a set of suburban municipalities from which workers commute toward the BD.
+Following Kanemoto and Tokuoka (2002), UEAs are constructed as aggregations of municipalities by a recursive procedure that is detailed in Mori, Nishikimi, and Smith (2008).20

-Using the municipality population and commuting data from the Population Census of Japan in 2000 (Japan Statistics Bureau [7]), 258 cities are identified (see Figure 2.4) which account, respectively, for 92% of the national population, 92% of total employment, and 55% of total area in 2000.
-As is typically the case, the population distribution among these cities is quite
+Using the municipality population and commuting data from the Population Census of Japan in 2000 (Japan Statistics Bureau, 2000), 258 cities are identified (see Figure 4) which account for 92 percent of the national population, 92 percent of total employment, and 55 percent of total area in 2000.
+As is typically the case, the population distribution among these cities is quite skewed, with city populations ranging from 31.8 million in Tokyo down to 19,689 in Kucchan (while the average population size is 445,088).
+Here it should be noted that the present set of cities is larger than that used in the original NAS analysis of Mori, Nishikimi, and Smith (2008).
+In particular, we here include all UEAs as defined by Kanemoto and Tokuoka (2002), i.e., those with a central municipality population of at least 10,000.21

-14For additional details, see Mori and Smith [15, Section 5.3].